 Why I didn’t consult a map, I’ll never know.
-I have loved maps since childhood, when I first encountered the Hundred Acre Woods and throughout my life, I’ve collected atlases and maps, read books about cartography, both real and imagined, and I still hold dear a book of hand-drawn maps from friends and neighbors of favorite places in Chicago.
+I have loved maps since childhood when I first encountered the Hundred Acre Woods, and throughout my life, I’ve collected atlases and maps, read books about cartography, both real and imagined, and I still hold dear a book of hand-drawn maps from friends and neighbors of favorite places in Chicago.
 While traveling in Estonia, I consulted many maps and took photos at random of maps that captured my interest.
 But I didn’t look at a map before heading to Braintree.
-Instead I jotted down some directions from Google – exit 4, keep toward right at fork, turn right on DuClos Road.
+Instead, I jotted down some directions from Google – exit 4, keep toward the right at the fork, turn right on DuClos Road.

 I followed the directions, not even bothering to use GPS, as internet service is wholly unreliable from one town to the next in Vermont.
-It was only on the one lane, dirt road that I began to question the directions, but I had no doubt of being lost when I reached a hand-written sign nailed to a large tree: Dead End, No Turn Around Ahead.
-Clearly, I was not where I was supposed to be.
+It was only on the one lane, dirt road that I began to question the directions, but I did not doubt I was lost when I reached a hand-written sign nailed to a large tree: Dead End, No Turn Around Ahead.
+I was not where I was supposed to be.

-With car in reverse, I began to backtrack, only to find myself in an upturned car at the bottom of a ten foot gully.
-It seems the slight rise in the road upon my approach, as well as the blackberry bushes and burdock that had grown up along the road provided the illusion of solid green.
+With the car in reverse, I began to backtrack, only to find myself in an upturned car at the bottom of a ten-foot gully.
+It seems the slight rise in the road upon my approach, as well as the blackberry bushes and burdock that had grown up along the road, provided the illusion of solid green.
 I was wholly unaware of the gully or the little stream that trickled through it until I landed.